 I was an admirer of the Zapatistas since the first videos that I saw early in 1994 when Commander Ramona, an ex-nun Zapatista rebel commander, led the attack to take San Cristobal de las Casas in Chiapas.
 Even though they had machine guns and were fighting I could see that they were very dignified people by the look in their eyes behind their masked faces.
 The noble eyes behind their masked faces as well as the brightly-colored indigenous clothing underneath bullet belts and machine guns revealed who these rebels truly were: organic farmers.
 I felt there was an invisible grace guiding them.
 I didn’t quite know why, but I just felt this very strongly as a first impression.
 It was a very lucid realization for me that awakened a strong sense of social and moral responsibility and activism.
-Later, the brilliant, humane discourses of the Zapatista commanders and sub-commanders like Ramona and Marcos revealed that there was such a beautiful and humane spirit guiding them.
+Later, the brilliant, humane discourses of the Zapatista commanders like Ramona and Marcos revealed that there was such a beautiful and humane spirit guiding them.
 They won so many hearts around the world with their earnest discourse.
-Although I was a student in the U.S., I was drawn to them and attended some talks by Liberation Theologists priests that were Zapatista sympathizers who came to speak at the University of Texas at Austin.
+Although I was a student in the U.S., I was drawn to them and attended some talks by Liberation Theologist priests that were Zapatista sympathizers who came to speak at the University of Texas at Austin.
 Also, as a student of literature I had just finished reading “The Grapes of Wrath” by John Steinbeck.
 It was really amazing to understand the socialist currents in a writer so celebrated in the US.
 Comandante Ramona, the former nun turned guerilla, reminded me of the protagonist of Steinbeck’s novel, the former pastor who turned mystic and activist, Jim Casey (JC), although Ramona was more militant than Casey.

 Zapatismo has had a very unique effect on modern human consciousness, at least for those who have approached them.
 I really do see them as dignified organic farmers who would rather be with their families on their land instead of having to fight another war.
 I try not to even consider the idea that there could be war again.
 I don’t think it is out of fear of violence but rather the belief that there are also undiscovered and unseen ways to fight a revolution against petty materialists.
 If peaceful, conscious, and collective organization and the moral dedication to a new ideal of living was not working, then they still would not be around after all of these years and would have been annihilated by the Mexican government.
 They obviously have had the support of enough people to have made their movement a success.
 The mature rebels of the world have to keep helping them and other non-vanguard and local grass-roots movements to continue to move forward in peace and a wise resolution of these seemingly insurmountable problems that the whole planet faces under the Capitalist Hydra.

 When I first visited San Cristobal, I saw a flier for a lecture on indigenous Mayan stories.
 The man in the photo had a very friendly vibration and I thought he looks like a very interesting person, a story-teller.
 The lecture had already happened and I forgot about the man on the flier.

 On January 1st, 2014 we were invited to the 20th anniversay celebration of the Zapatista Revolution in Chiapas of 1994 in Oventik.
 Oventik is part of a network (caracol) of rebellious and independent self-governed communities with co-operative socio-economic bases.
 The results of this revolution have been demonstrated as practical, humanistic, and very progressive.
 Visitors can see how the discipline and dignity of these indigenous communities have made some very subtle social advances that really have not been achieved elsewhere on the planet.
-These beautifully simple yet profoundly wise indigenous societies are truly setting an example for global human society.
+These simple yet wise indigenous societies are truly setting an example for global human society.
 Instead of having to fight in continued guerrilla warfare against the corrupt state that would just love to annihilate them at the next given opportunity, they have developed a co-existent relationship that unifies them with the peaceful, conscious rebels and humanists of planet earth through a mutual interchange of very enlightened and universal ideas.
 Chiapas, and the south of Mexico in general, has always been a mystery to me.
 It is so easy to see that this is the place for social, economic, and spiritual revolution.
 There is a great subterranean wisdom and force guiding this movement.
 It is the closest example that I can see of what Anandamurti termed a “samaj movement.”